 Biology

-• Cell Biology: cell structure, energy supply, transport, cell-to-cell communication, mitosis, meiosis, gene regulation, signal transduction pathways, metabolic pathways
+• Cell biology aspects including cell structure, energy supply, transport, cell-cell communication, mitosis, meiosis.

-• Genetics: DNA structure, replication, code, transcription, translation, epigenetics, mutations, SNPs, structural variations, inheritance, population genetics
+• Genetics: DNA structure, replication, coding, transcription, translation, mutations, inheritance, homology, population genetics, gene regulation, signal transduction pathways.

 Chemistry

-• Biochemistry: building blocks, macromolecules, carbohydrates, lipids, proteins, enzymes, metabolism
+• Biochemistry: building blocks, macromolecules (carbohydrates, lipids, proteins, enzymes), metabolism / metabolic pathways.

 Skills